 Julefrokost is also a time for everyone to gather together and share their stories.
 It’s time for reflection, so people usually look back and share their achievement and what they have done during this year.
 If you celebrate with your company, it’s a great time to get to know more about your colleagues and build a good relationship.

 Yes!
-As other parties, Julefrokost cannot miss a dance floor.
-In my party, people just used the living room as a dance floor, and someone got to be a DJ, and others danced.
-It was so fun that night.
+Like other parties, Julefrokost cannot miss a dance floor.
+In the parties that I attended, people used the living room as a dance floor, and someone got to be a DJ while others danced.
+It was really fun!

 Rules: It can depend on each party but generally it follows